 A renters insurance policy helps protect your belongings against damage, theft or liability — which could be more common when living with roommates or being surrounded by lots of neighbors.
-And even if you don’t own many valuables, several apartments require proof of renters insurance before you can move in.
+And even if you don't own many valuables, some apartments require proof of renters insurance before you can move in.